Aranya Documentation An overview of the Aranya project

 Determines if a location is an ancestor of a given segment head.
 The algorithm:

-1. Initialize a queue with the head segment’s prior location(s)
+1. Initialize a max-heap queue with the head segment’s prior location(s) that have max_cut >= candidate.max_cut

-2. Pop a location from the queue
+2. Pop the highest max_cut location from the queue

-8. Repeat until found or queue exhausted
+6. Repeat until found or queue exhausted

 This operation is particularly expensive during braiding, where it is invoked O(B * S) times (B = braid size, S = active strands).
 Each call potentially traverses a significant portion of the graph.